mangal-interactions/mangal/mangal.md

 if there is an homogeneous way of representing ecological interactions, and the associated metadata.
-In this paper, we (i) establish the need of a data specification serving as a *lingua franca* among network ecologists, (ii) describe this data specification.
-Finally, we (iii) describe `rmangal`, a `R` package and companion database relying on this data specification.
+In this paper, we (i) establish the need of a data specification serving as a *lingua franca* among network ecologists, (ii) describe this data specification, and (iii) describe `rmangal`, a `R` package and companion database relying on this data specification.
+The `rmangal` package allows to easily retrieve, but also deposit, ecological interaction networks data from a database.
 We provide some use cases showing how this new approach makes complex analyzes simpler, and allows for the integration of new tools to manipulate biodiversity resources.

 # Networks need a data specification